Centeva/ApiTraining/docs/Exercises.md

 3. Implement the API endpoint to get the existing tests to pass.

 4. Implement a new API endpoint for creation of a Contact.
-Include new functional tests as well that verify various these requirements:
+Include new functional tests as well that verify these requirements:

    * The endpoint should receive `POST` requests to `/contacts`, with the contact detail as JSON in the request body.